 H.E.A.L. is a 6-session bereavement support group providing individuals with a caring environment to share their grief story.
 The HEAL support group can assist participants to rebuild feelings of hope and to alleviate suffering by offering a safe space for healing and reflection on their experience of death and loss and to help each member acknowledge, accept, and learn from loss.

 Mindfulness for the Bereaved

-Exploring Grief is a six-session group exploring the connection between tasks of mourning and creative experiences to facilitate the expression of grief, loss, and transition.
-Individuals utilizing expressive arts activities are encouraged to explore their responses, reactions, and insights through pictures, sounds, explorations, and encounters with creative processes such as collages, masks, poems, pictures, and self-care techniques.
+Exploring Grief is a six-session support group that explores the connection between tasks of mourning and creative experiences to facilitate the expression of grief, loss, and transition.
+Utilizing expressive arts activities individuals are encouraged to explore their responses, reactions, and insights through pictures, sounds, explorations, and encounters with creative processes such as collages, masks, poems, pictures, and self-care techniques.

-Artistic ability is not required in order to benefit from this program as the activities open up the imagination and creative space for individuals to explore meaning, clarity, and healing through their senses; and the focus is on the process, not the outcome.
-Using imagination in this workshop helps to promote mental and physical healing.
+Artistic ability is not required in order to benefit from this program as the activities stimulate imagination and creativity allowing individuals to explore meaning, clarity, and healing through their senses.
+The focus is on the process, not the outcome.

 To learn more and register for a support group, please contact: